alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Don't expect detailed plans or a bill of materials though;
 this part will have to be undertaken by an enterprising soul with a lot more practical knowledge than I may have or hope to acquire.
-So let's explore the idea together!
+So let's explore the idea together from our comfy armchairs!

 ## 😶‍🌫️ Inspiration